 A Cash-Out refinance means you are receiving cash upon the closing of the refinance.
 The money comes from the equity of your home and mortgage companies generally charge a higher interest rate/higher fees for Cash-Out refinances.

 FHA Streamline Refinance

-If you have a FHA loan currently you’ll want to look into a FHA Streamline Refinance program.
+If you have an FHA loan currently you’ll want to look into an FHA Streamline Refinance program.

 It is one of the best refinance programs in the industry.
-No income and no appraisal required and sometimes you can be done in 2-3 weeks.
-The FHA home loan program is only for primary residences and all FHA home loans comes with Mortgage Insurance (MI).
+There is no income documentation and no appraisal.
+Sometimes you can be done in 2-3 weeks.
+The FHA Streamline Refinance home loan program is only for primary residences and all FHA home loans come with Mortgage Insurance (MI).

 This is not your homeowner’s insurance policy but rather an insurance policy in case you default on your mortgage.
 The only way to remove MI is if you refinance into a conventional loan that does not have their version of MI (it’s called PMI) or sell the home.